mrishu/mrishu.github.io/_posts/2025-04-13-installing-pylucene10.md

 2. Edit the `MakeFile` to uncomment the block mentioning Linux and Python3.
 3. In the uncommented block, modify the `PREFIX_PYTHON` and `PYTHON` variables to point to the Python location in `ir` environment.

-   For example for my case, it would be,
+   For example, in my case, it would be,

    ```MakeFile
    PREFIX_PYTHON=/home/adi/micromamba/envs/ir